Remodel Cost Estimator

 The scientific measurements for the output of true light are called lumens.
 A light fixture with the highest number of lumens will be the brightest.
 Generally, a bulb with 3500 plus lumens will be ideal for your garage.

-Furthermore, LED lights do not contain mercury or emit harmful UV rays.
+Furthermore, LED light bulbs and tubes do not contain mercury or emit harmful UV rays.
 Also, they are much safer in small spaces as they do not give off too much heat.

 While shopping for the best energy saver lighting system for your garage, choose ones with the Energy Star certification.

-The ideal lights for your garage are those with a Kelvin temperature between the range of 4000 and 7000K.
+The brightest garage lights are those with a Kelvin temperature between the range of 4000 and 7000K.
 You will get optimum brightness — as bright as the Sun.

 If you buy lights with lower temperature, they will make your garage look dim and strain your eyes.
 Keep in mind that lower temperature lights give off a bluer light while higher temperature lights give off a more orange light.